Breeding

 Betta Breeding Gear Guide: What You Need and What to Skip

-The full hardware list for breeding at home.
+The complete hardware list for breeding bettas at home.
 Jars, racks, live food cultures, brine shrimp hatchery, and the reasoning behind each.
-About $400 total for a serious setup.
+About $400.

 A male in the spawning tank.
 The full setup on this page (10-gallon long, heater, sponge filter, indian almond leaves, styrofoam anchor) costs about 90 dollars.
-Photo: ErgoSum88 via Wikimedia Commons, public domain.
+Todd Scire (CC BY-SA 4.0)

 A serious home betta breeding setup runs about $400 for gear, with ongoing food costs of $20 to $40 per month.
 You can scale down to $200 total with 20 jars or up into the thousands for a full fishroom.
 Below is the parts list with reasoning (IBC breeding resources).